diversity

 My friends were shocked by the idea that I put myself in the position of asking permission.
 In the case of walking disability, plus-one is a fact, period.
 But I was afraid any reaction would cause problems for the brand I worked for.

 Wheelchair?
-Please, don’t come!
+Please, Don’t Come!
 Read More »

-A list of notorious fashion marketing empty claims
+Exposing notorious fashion marketing empty claims

 The fashion industry loves to discuss important matters that we would better describe as fashion bullshit.